OneDrive is #3 in Top 10 Cloud Storages

 2014.
 OneDrive unifies access to business and personal files

-Microsoft's Onedrive is making it easier for mobile users to access both business and personal files simultaneously (from both personal and work accounts).
-The app will distinguish which account each file belongs to in order to avoid potential mixups, but users can view and back up files to both accounts.
-Microsoft will also add an extra layer of security to the app with the ability to set a four-digit PIN that can be required to restrict access to individual files or the entire app.
-Next week these new features will appear in the Android app and in the coming months the updates will roll out to the iOS and Windows Phone apps.
+Microsoft's OneDrive is introducing enhanced functionality for mobile users, allowing them to conveniently access both business and personal files from their personal and work accounts.
+The application will intelligently differentiate between the two accounts, preventing any potential confusion, while still enabling users to view and back up files to both accounts.
+Additionally, Microsoft is implementing an additional layer of security by incorporating the option to set a four-digit PIN.
+This PIN can be utilized to restrict access to individual files or the entire app, bolstering overall data protection.
+These new features will be available in the Android app starting next week, with updates for the iOS and Windows Phone apps expected to roll out in the coming months.

 2014.
 Microsoft OneDrive gives 15 Gb for free